hippobo/Inkreadable-Hand-Mesh-Reconstruction/README.md

 ### Getting Started

-1. Create folder that store pretrained models
+1. Create folder that store pretrained model
     ```bash
     export REPO_DIR=$PWD
     mkdir -p $REPO_DIR/models  # pre-trained models
     ```

-2. Download pretrained models.
+2. Download pretrained model.

-    Pre-trained models can be downloaded with the following command.
+    The pre-trained model can be downloaded with the following command.
     ```bash
     cd $REPO_DIR
     bash scripts/download_models.sh
     ```
-    The scripts will download three models that are trained for mesh reconstruction on Human3.6M, 3DPW, and FreiHAND, respectively.
-For your convenience, this script will also download HRNet pre-trained weights, which will be used in training.
+   This script will also download HRNet pre-trained weights, and create crucial directories.

     The resulting data structure should follow the hierarchy as below.
     ```